 Students who begin journaling when they are very young are more likely to stick with it as they get older and to become more competent at expressing their feelings and comfortably arguing their opinions in writing.

-The key to getting students interested in writing from an early age is to make sure that the writing prompts you give them are engaging, exciting, and easy to answer.
-Appropriate writing prompts for young kids most frequently center on either things that are familiar to them (such as their likes and dislikes and their families) or things they can imagine (faraway lands or magical powers or new experiences).
+Appropriate writing prompts for 2nd grade students most frequently center on either things that are familiar to them (such as their likes and dislikes and their families) or things they can imagine (faraway lands or magical powers or new experiences).

-These 30 new 2nd grade writing prompts are intended to get your students excited about writing by giving them the chance to discuss their favorite subjects or to get as carried away by their imaginations as they desire.
+These 30 new 2nd grade writing prompt starters are intended to get your students excited about writing by giving them the chance to discuss their favorite subjects or to get as carried away by their imaginations as they desire.

 - Think of your favorite fairy tale from when you were in preschool and retell it with a different ending.